 On November 28, 2017, the Company entered into a foreign currency forward contract, with a notional amount of \$8.9 million to mitigate the foreign currency exchange risk related to a certain intercompany loan denominated in Swiss Francs ("CHF").
 The contract is not designated as a hedging instrument.
-The Company recognized \$0.1 million gain from the change in fair value of the contract, which was included in other income (expense), net in the consolidated statement of operations.
-The fair value of the foreign currency forward contact was \$0.1 million as of December 31, 2017.
+For the years ended December 31, 2018 and 2017, the Company recognized a \$0.2 million loss and a \$0.1 million gain, respectively, from the change in fair value of the contract, which was included in other income (expense), net in the consolidated statement of operations.
+The foreign currency forward contract was settled on September 28, 2018.

-Cross-Currency Rate Swap
+Cross-Currency Rate Swaps